serebrov/emoji-mart-vue/README.md

 - Excluded ./data/all.json from the js bundle (it was always loaded within the bundle even if it is not needed)
 - Updated to babel 7
 - Added tests
-- Updated to emojis v12 (see the breaking change note below)

 Breaking change in v6: removed `Emoji` and `Picker` [wrappers](#convenience-wrappers), renamed `NimbleEmoji` to `Emoji` and `NimblePicker` to `Picker`.
 See the `Convenience Wrappers` section below for details.